 Ice for 20 minutes an hour for pain and swelling

 Compress and support the area with an ace wrap or bandage

 Elevate the injury above heart level to reduce swelling

 Ibuprofen can be used to help decrease pain and inflammation.

 **Remember, applying heat to injuries less than 3 days old can exacerbate the injury and increase healing time.**

-What if the injury is more serious and requires a doctor visit or I decide to take my child to the doctor because of an illness?
+What if the injury is more serious and requires a doctor visit or I decide to take my child to the doctor?

-If the injury requires more immediate care than can be provided by the athletic trainer, your son or daughter will be referred by the athletic trainer to the appropriate medical provider.
+If the injury requires more immediate care than can be provided by the AT, your son or daughter will be referred by the AT to the appropriate medical provider.
 When the referral is made in most cases a written note will also accompany your student-athlete so that it can be filled out and returned to the school.
 Please remember that ALL physician visits require a written note to allow your student-athlete to return to play.
 Without a note, no participation is allowed.